abdelilah-eddahhaoui/job_bot_multisite/README.md

 **[JobSpy](https://github.com/adamlui/jobspy)** for its Indeed searching & parsing utilities.
 Huge thanks to the JobSpy authors for open-sourcing their code.

-## License
+## License & usage note

-by : Abdelilah Ed dahhaoui (Demo data only ; users must replace templates with their own) Templates source : https://create.microsoft.com/en-us/template/industry-manager-resume-57cae682-222c-4646-9a80-c404ee5c5d7e
+Abdelilah Ed Dahhaoui (2025) — Demo data only; users **must** replace templates with their own documents.
+Because the codebase is still experimental, you may use, modify, or fork it, but do so at your own risk and always verify generated content before sending.
+Templates source : https://create.microsoft.com/en-us/template/industry-manager-resume-57cae682-222c-4646-9a80-c404ee5c5d7e